webqit/webflo/README.md

     └── public/logo.png
   ```

-  In your route handlers, requests are either handled or allowed to flow through.
+  In your route handlers, you are either handling requests or allowing them to flow through.
+(Details ahead.)

   ```js
   /**